aws-samples/aws-blockchain-node-runners/lib/xrp/README.md

 sudo cat /var/log/cloud-init-output.log
 sudo cat /var/log/user-data.log
 ```
-2. How can I change rippled (XRP) configuration?
+2. How can I change rippled (XRPL) configuration?
-   There are two places of configuration for the xrp nodes:
+   There are two places of configuration for the XRP Ledger nodes:

    a. `.env` file.
-Here is where you specify the xrp network you want.
+Here is where you specify the XRPL network you want.
 This is the key for the config in part b

       ```bash
       HUB_NETWORK_ID="testnet"